 2 tbsp. softened butter (more, if you can stand it)

 Peel the potatoes and cut into ½” dice.
 Place in a small saucepan, cover with water, salt heavily, and bring to the boil over high heat.
-Reduce heat to medium and cook until the potatoes are fork-tender.
+Reduce heat to medium and cook until the potatoes are just tender.
 Drain and reserve.

 While the potatoes are cooking, heat the butter and oil over medium-high heat in a 2½ quart saucepan.
 When the butter foam begins to subside, add the onion.
 Reduce heat to medium and cook the onions, stirring occasionally with a wooden spoon, until they are very soft and translucent, 7 to 10 minutes.
 Be very careful not to let the onions brown.